secretGeek/til/linux/reboot.md

     sudo shutdown -r now

-That ^^ is the preferred method, over the more obvious:
+That ^^ is allegedly the preferred method, over the more obvious:

     sudo reboot